-NOTE 17: It is assumed that such attributes will normally be defined as fixed attributes in the local document declaration so that they only need to be defined once in the document, not on each instance of the element.
+NOTE 16: It is assumed that such attributes will normally be defined as fixed attributes in the local document declaration so that they only need to be defined once in the document, not on each instance of the element.

-8 Defining a document fragment template
+7 Defining a document fragment template

-A document fragment template defines a well-formed set of related elements, with or without predefined contents for their elements and attribute values.
+A document fragment template defines a well-formed element, with or without predefined contents for embedded elements and attribute values.
 Document fragment templates can only be defined in as direct children of schemas.1 The dsrl:predefined-fragment element may be used to identify document fragment templates within a schema.
 This element can be defined in two ways: